 Attorneys and members of the clergy are not bound by these hours or visitor limits and have access to inmates 7 days a week, typically during normal business hours.

 ∗Know that visiting hours are subject to change without prior notice, which means that you should probably call the inmate information line at (213) 473-6080 prior to planning a visit.
+There are no visitors during lockdowns.

 All visitors are subject to a search of their person and property.
 Additionally, all visitors must provide a government issued photo I.D. card, such as